dockerizedrupal/drupalcamp-baltics-2015/README.md

 All our Docker images that are specific to projects are stored there.

-We can save a lot of time by building an image only once on single machine and pushing it to the registry.
-If every other developer just wants to use that image, they just pull it.
+We can save a lot of time by building an image only once and pushing it to the registry.
+If every other developer just wants to use that image, they just pull it from the registry.

 ---